 The easy choice is to grab a familiar phrase.
 Everyone knows what it means (or so you think), so you can get away with doing less work.
 Peak productivity.
 It’s the perfect solution.

 Don’t kid yourself.
 The easy way is often the lazy one.
 If you’re as committed to your business and as passionate as you claim to be, then why would you use worn out expressions in your copywriting?

-You can’t show your audience you’re remarkable with an average message.
+You can’t show your audience you’re remarkable with a mediocre message

-Do you know exactly what “a force to be reckoned with” means?
-(It’s worth investigating.
-Sometimes digging a little deeper gives you fresh insights.)
+The expression “a force to be reckoned with” is worth investigating.
+Sometimes digging a little deeper gives you fresh insights.

 Does you audience know what it means?
 Does the phrase fit precisely with the idea you want to convey?

 Precision matters, especially when dealing with the short attention span of online readers.
 People don’t have to settle for mediocrity when a whole universe of products and services are just a few clicks away.

 People are less likely to engage when they’re already frustrated by boring, unclear copy.
 They’re running out of patience, so they’re halfway out the door before they even find you.